tianxili/NetworkSubspaceRegression/README.md

 The lcc.list contains the 60 schools as the raw.list, but each of them focuses only on the largest connected component, extracted on the A network

-DataProcessing-all.R: the R script to get the above data from the raw data.

 37070-0001-Data.rda: the original raw data provided by the authors